 Once your kolaches are filled, you’ll want to cover them and do a second proof for about 45 minutes.
 They’ll rise a bit, but you’re not looking for a massive size increase during this stage.

 And that’s it.
-Preheat your oven, brush with an egg wash, and bake until golden brown.
+Preheat your oven (or your Traeger grill), brush with an egg wash, and bake until golden brown.

 Let them briefly cool before digging in.
 They’re best fresh, but I love them almost just as much after reheating.
 I wrap them in a paper towel and microwave for 30-45 seconds.
 Boom—almost like new.